jayoung/Whole_WA_data_wrangling_playground/README.md

 The git repo lives [here](https://github.com/jayoung/Whole_WA_data_wrangling)

 Who's playing?
 Everyone is welcome.
-- Janet Young.
+- Janet Young (@jayoung).
 I started this repo.
 My expertise is mostly in R, so there's a bias towards R code.
 (I'm a beginner at using git for team projects - might need advice on handling pull requests, etc, use of different branches, etc)
+- @Frijol (maybe?)

+## repository organization

+Scripts live in the `Rscripts` directory.

+Some scripts are R markdown notebooks (`\*Rmd` files).
+We can run Rmd scripts via the 'knit' function (e.g. the knit button in Rstudio).
+I've set those notebooks so that their output appears in the `reports` directory (`\*md` files).

+## version 1, zip code to LD mapping

+All info comes from R's `tigris` package - uses 2020 census data.

+step 1.
+Run `Rscripts/prep_geographic_areas.Rmd` - this gets maps of the geographic areas we care about, saves them as Rdata files.

+step 2.
+Run `Rscripts/prep_geographic_overlaps.Rmd` - this figures out how zip codes overlap with LDs, writes a csv file that Kelsey can plug into her google sheet, and plots a map for each LD showing which zip codes we assigned to it.
+Report includes some stats about how many LDs each zip code overlaps with.
+Output goes in output_to_share, file names contain `v1_2022_Oct30`.
+Output also synced to git and uploaded to google drive.

+## version 2, zip code to LD mapping

+Now I use the LD boundaries after redistricting, downloaded from [WA state redistricting commission](https://www.redistricting.wa.gov/district-maps-handouts)

+Still need to have run `Rscripts/prep_geographic_areas.Rmd` (for the version 1 analysis) to save zip codes (and old LD boundaries)

+Run `Rscripts/zip_to_LD_use_2022_redistricted_boundaries.Rmd` - this creates the NEW table and maps using the 2022 redistricted boundaries

+# other notes on how to code stuff

 ## Geography/mapping tools